Friday, October 31, 2025

 Who is Jesus?
 I wish I might have been in the audience on that occasion some 2000 years ago when John the Baptist encountered Jesus standing before him at the Jordan river, wishing to be baptized, and with that rite came the voice from heaven, This is my Son, the Beloved, with whom I am well pleased” (Matthew 3:17).
 I claim this Jesus my Savior and my Lord and, no news for most people who know me, have been making that reference increasingly in these last several years.
 To me Jesus is exactly that – the Savior who has provided my access to God via his body broken (e.g. 1 Peter 2:24), and also Lord whose help I need daily for attitude and behavior as a born again Christian (e.g. Luke 9:24).

-It is in context of today’s day, today’s multiculturism, however, that I posit the old question “Who is Jesus?”
-There are many answers to that question clamoring for attention, and in this environment, even after my years of preaching, still find the question compelling and not at all boring.
-Many contemporary Christians are in grip of right wing extremism, claiming more aggressively than ever a need for a pure “Christianity of the saved” which must include only those who adhere to narrow minded fundamentalism including Zionism (special place and rank for Israel), which must be protected by ascribed political and religious leaders who ignore the lordship mandate of all us ‘saved’ beings.[ii]
-There is an equal pushback from many Christians who claim that this ‘narrow mindedness’ is a complete denial of the Jesus who was promised and recognizable by his loving presence in the gospels.
+It is in context of today’s day, today’s multiculturism, that the old question “Who is Jesus?” begs the further thought.
+Many contemporary Christians are in grip of right wing extremism, claiming more aggressively than ever a need for pure believers, those who adhere to a narrow Zionist fundamentalism (special place and rank for Israel) to be protected by ascribed political and religious leaders. [ii] Then there is an equal pushback from many Christians who claim that this ‘narrow mindedness’ is a complete denial of the Jesus who was promised and recognizable by his loving presence in the gospels.
 That open-minded progressivism – woke faith – is often devoid of any attention to a relationship with Jesus.[iii]

 Seventh Day Adventists adhere to the evangelical gospel message of Jesus, looking for his second coming as promised.
-I have received and read articles in their Ministry magazine during all my years as pastor, and aside from their somewhat idealistic requirement of church leaders to spend hours and hours in prayer (considerable challenge to this workaholic Mennonite), I do appreciate their emphasis on Sabbath rest.
+I have received and read articles in their Ministry magazine during all my years as pastor, and aside from their somewhat onerous requirement of church leaders to spend hours and hours in prayer (considerable challenge to this workaholic Mennonite), I do appreciate their emphasis on Sabbath rest.
 Someday I will ask Jesus about this, as he did not hesitate to perform healings on the Sabbath.

 Sikhs, Unitarians, Bahia’s, Hindus, and a number of other faith communities honor Jesus as teacher and exemplar, but not as God.
 Muslims list him among the prophets, also with clear understanding that a prophet can never be God, that reserved for Allah alone.
 Then of course there is Creator, non-doctrinal but very generously acknowledged as the One above all humans, animals, and plants.